opencomputeproject/onie/docs/GettingStarted.md

 Note:

-	1) If there is different OS(other than ONL) running on the swicth.Then halt the booting process at U-boot mode, Then check for the ONIE deatils in the environment(=> printenv).
+1) If there is different OS(other than ONL) running on the switch.
+Then halt the booting process at U-boot mode, Then check for the ONIE
+details in the environment(=> printenv).
 Open the ONIE in rescue mode, while ONIE has many different installation modes, we recommend the rescue mode for doing a manual (read: via console) because it disables the automatic ONIE server discovery.
 Then run (=> run onie_rescue) command to take you to the ONIE environment.

-       2) To load ONL installer from ONIE directly from the devlopement environment,
+2) For development purpose, to load freshly build ONL installer from directly ONIE.

-       	run a http server directly from the location (example:python -m SimpleHTTPServer 8000) and access it as,
+Run a http server from the build machine (example:python -m SimpleHTTPServer 8000) and access it as,

-	   example: ONIE:/ # install_url http://buildmachine:/path/to/onl-09b7bba-powerpc-all.2016.02.05.05.17.installer # update for specific file/date/build
+    example: ONIE:/ # install_url http://buildmachineIPAddress:/path/to/directory/onl-09b7bba-powerpc-all.2016.02.05.05.17.installer # update for specific file/date/build

 Also, you can use install via scp with two steps,

-       example: ONIE:/ # scp [username]@buildmachine:/path/to/onl-09b7bba-powerpc-all.2016.02.05.05.17.installer  ONL.installer # update for specific file/date/build
+       example: ONIE:/ # scp [username]@buildmachineIPAddress:/path/to/directory/onl-09b7bba-powerpc-all.2016.02.05.05.17.installer  ONL.installer # update for specific file/date/build
                 ONIE:/ # sh ONL.installer

 ONL NFS Root Directory